 A rare skull type called "Dinaric" has been found in Jerusalem the British Isles and the Ohio Valley.
-The Dinaric were gigantic Nephlim people whose large skeletons have been found within burial mounds across the extent of Europe.
-They were one of the contingents of the Beaker People who are better known for their construction of Stonehenge.
+The Dinaric were part of the accounted giants in the Bible, known as the Nephilim.
+Their massive skeletons have been found within burial mounds across the extent of Europe.
+As the giants pushed west in to England in search of copper and tin in the emerging Bronze Ageof they would be known to archaeologists as the Beaker People who are best known for their construction of Stonehenge.

-One of these skulls was found in Jerusalem that gives credibility to the accounted giants in the Bible, known as the Amorites or Nephilim.
-The Dinaric may have been one of the other giant peoples described in the Bible, known as the Avim, Emmin or Zanzumins.
+One of these gigantic Nephilim skulls was uncovered in Jerusalem , giving credibility to the Biblical stories of the tribe of giants, known as the Amorites, whom the Dinarics belonged.
+Other giant peoples described in the Bible, were known as the Gibborim, Avim, Emmin or Zanzumins.

 The Bronze Age in Britain, “The Dinaric form a rare group in the world with a cranial length of 184 mm and a index over 80.
 This peculiarity they share with the few known Brachycephalic crania of the Upper Palaeolithic.
 Again reminiscent of the Upper Palaeolithic skulls in the ruggedness of muscular marking, the prominence of the brow-ridge and occipital lines and the depth and breadth of the mandible.”
 The only other population group with this type of skull were the Allegewi mound builders of the Ohio Valley.